rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to find the largest common subsequence.
 Refer to Day16/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to the number of characters that need to be removed to match the string.
 Refer to Day16/Problem 2.pdf for detailed information.

+## Day 17
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the sum of a range from 2-d array.
+Refer to Day17/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to finding a new sub array using the defined conditions.
+Refer to Day17/Problem 2.pdf for detailed information.